lbuckalew/upsETF/README.md

 6. Repeat from #3.

 ## Test data
 Test data with simple allocations are included in the data folder as if it were cached.
 The tickers for the fake ETFs are `123`, `124`, and `125`.
-This was changed from `ABX1`, `ABY`, and `ABZ` to make sure those tickers are not real.
+This was changed from `ABX`, `ABY`, and `ABZ` to make sure those tickers are not real.

 ```json
 {